charlesdwmorrison/L6/README.md

 ## Future Enhancements
 - Create scripts programmatically by importing .har files.
 - GUI with a chart to show response time and throughput.
-This will be done as Blazor Progressive Web App.
+This will be done as [Blazor WebAssembly Progressive Web App](https://devblogs.microsoft.com/visualstudio/building-a-progressive-web-app-with-blazor).
 - Run multiple scripts at the same to create a load scenario.
-- Create an actual console.
+- Create a console version in order to execute from the command line.
+(I'm not 100% sure this is a goal.)
 - Test Agents to use more than one machine (this is a distant goal).